llvm/torch-mlir/docs/ltc_backend.md

 LTC support is provided through an abstract [`TorchMlirBackendImpl`](../python/torch_mlir/csrc/base_lazy_backend/backend_impl.h) class, which handles the conversion to MLIR.
 Implementations based on this abstract class will be able to specify their own compile and execution workflows.
-An example implementation is available [here](../examples/ltc_backend/ltc_backend), and additional details about how to implement a custom backend is available [below](#Implementing-a-custom-backend).
+Additional details about how to implement a custom backend is available [below](#Implementing-a-custom-backend).

 ### Example Usage
 ```python